Business idea: Unique selling proposition

 A unique selling point (USP) is the factor that makes a company or a product stand out from its competitors, whether it is through; pricing, quality, customer service or innovation.

 Each successful company has a unique selling proposition (USP).
 A USP can be created through the element of being first to a market, for example Uber was the first company to allow for taxicab hailing via mobile app.
 Because Uber had reached this market first, it had a USP and therefore it received loyal customers.
 However; with fierce competition copying Uber's business model, Uber has had to develop its service through innovation.

 Problem solving

-Business ideas that solve problems are fundamental to developing the world and companies such as Curemark are one of many who do this.
-Curemark is a biotech company founded by Joan Fallon, who noticed that a lot of the children she treated were low on an enzyme for processing protein and since then she has quit her job and has built Curemark to solve this problem.
-Curemark has now raised $50 million and is on its way to solving a problem that truly exists.
+Business ideas that solve problems are fundamental to developing the world.

 Profitability

 Profitability is a business's ability to generate earnings compared to its costs over a certain period of time.
 This is possibly the most important aspect of any business idea in the long term, as this is what makes a business survive in order to keep having the impact that it has.
 Profitable ideas need a strong revenue stream against its costs and this tends to create the success of the business, however, some companies defy this and make losses to begin with, yet are still exceptional business ideas that are worth billions.